Why Slate is Environmentally-Friendly

 - Durable – slate has a durability of over 100 years, making it the most resistant material used for roofing.
 Natural slate will perform better than any other roofing material.

 By building a roof with natural slate material instead of fibre cement, it can avoid the creation of up to 6.2 tons of CO2 emissions.
-This is equivalent of the pollution created by an average car over 18,600 miles (30,000km).
+This is equivalent to the pollution created by an average car over 18,600 miles (30,000km).

 There are numerous reasons and benefits which add up to natural slate being one of the most environmentally friendly materials used today.
 Here at UK Slate, we ensure we are constantly able to source the very best slate from around the globe.
+We pride ourselves on meeting and exceeding your expectations.
+With all our years of experience, we can source you the best slate domestically and from about the globe, and we offer national and international delivery so we can get to you wherever you are.